ResurrectedTrader/ResurrectedTrade/README.md

 # Resurrected Trade Agent

+# DO NOT USE THIS ONLINE, THIS IS EASILY DETECTED, AND IF USED ONLINE AND WILL MOST LIKELY GET YOU BANNED.

 ## What is [resurrected.trade](https://resurrected.trade)?

 It's a website for trading items as well as mule management in Diablo II: Resurrected.